jrwashburn/mina-pool-payout/README.md

 - Set `SEND_PUBLIC_KEY` to the sender public key.
 It can also be blank if generating ephemeral keys.

-- Set `SEND_EPHEMERAL_KEY` to true or false.
-If true, the SEND_PRIVATE_KEY will be ignored and a new keypair will be generated for the payout transactions.

-   The consensus parameters will be used to determine finality and the max height if `MAX_HEIGHT` is not provided.

 - Set `GLOBAL_SLOT_START=0` - expect to deprecate

 - Set `SLOTS_PER_EPOCH=7140` - expeect to deprecate